KNIME logo

 Overfitting

-Overfitting is a situation in which a model learns the training data too well, capturing noise and anomalies instead of the underlying pattern.
-This results in poor performance on new, unseen data.
+Overfitting occurs when a model learns the noise in the training data instead of the underlying pattern, leading to poor generalization on unseen data.

 P